ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	still recommended that you maintain approximately equivalent numbers of instances in each enabled Availability Zone for higher fault tolerance.

 **AWS ASG(Auto Scaling Group)**
+	\- monitors your applications and automatically adjusts capacity to maintain steady, predictable performance at the lowest possible cost.
+	\- lets you build scaling plans for AWS EC2 instances and Spot Fleets, AWS ECS tasks, AWS DynamoDB tables and indexes, and AWS Aurora Replicas.
 	\- The capacity of your ASG cannot go over the maximum capacity you have allocated during scale out events
 	\- If the ASG has been configured to leverage the ALB health checks, unhealthy instances will be terminated
 	\- You can create a CloudWatch custom metric and build an alarm on this to scale your ASG
-	\- ==If you have a web application hosted in EC2 and managed by an ASG and you are exposing this application through an Application Load Balancer, you would configure the EC2 instance security group to ensure only the ALB can access the port 80 by opening EC2 security on port 80 to ALB's security group.==
+	\- ==If you have a web application hosted in EC2 and managed by an ASG and you are exposing this application through an ALB, you would configure the EC2 instance security group to ensure only the ALB can access the port 80 by opening EC2 security on port 80 to ALB's security group.==
 	\- ==The Default Termination Policy for ASG is that it tries to balance across AZ first, and then delete based on the age of the launch configuration.==
 	\- **cooldown period** helps to ensure that it doesn't launch or terminate additional instances before the previous scaling activity takes effect.
+	\- You ==can only specify one launch configuration for an Auto Scaling group at a time==, and you can't modify a launch configuration after you've created it.
+Therefore, if you want to change the launch configuration for an Auto Scaling group, you must create a launch configuration and then update your Auto Scaling group with the new launch configuration.

 **automate the log collection for Auto Scaling group of Amazon EC2 instances across multiple AZ behind an ALB**